aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-load-inspect-attachments/_index.md

 - `isEmbeddedMessage()` returns **true** when that attachment itself contains another email message.

 #### Practical Tip
-If you need to iterate over all attachments, use a loop and call `isEmbeddedMessage()` on each item.
-This helps when processing bulk email archives.
+If you need to **extract attachments from eml** files, iterate over the attachment collection and call `isEmbeddedMessage()` on each item.
+This approach works for bulk processing of large mail archives.

 ### Troubleshooting Tips
 - **File not found:** Verify `dataDir` points to the correct location and that the file name matches exactly.